High school students, landowners, farmers, science clubs, life-long learners, and all citizens

 health surveys in study sites of their choosing.
 A site should be representative of a natural system

-(prairie, forest, woodland) or an agricultural system (grassland, crop fields, animal fields).
+(prairie, forest, woodland) or an anthropogenic system (grassland, crop fields, animal fields).
 The

 sites are monitored monthly between the months of February and November for at least one year.

-The data generated from the soil surveys will provide baseline information that will be shared
+The data generated from the soil surveys provide baseline information that is shared

-This information will give participants the opportunity to learn about data management, provide
+This information gives participants the opportunity to learn about data management.
+The data is also used

 by educators for teaching purposes, land owners for management decisions, and scientists to better